erdogant/hnet/docs/source/Examples.rst

 Examples
 -----------------

-Lets load some datasets using :func:`hnet.import_example` and demonstrate the usage of ``hnet`` in learning structures.
+Lets load some datasets using :func:`hnet.import_example` and demonstrate the usage of ``hnet`` in learning Associations.

 Sprinkler dataset